 Here are just a few of the reasons why dentists should consider adding an aesthetics specialism to their practice to capitalise on this demand…

 Persistent jaw clenching, tension and teeth grinding, often from stress, can not only cause facial aging.
 It can also change patients’ face shape.
 Bruxism may result in hypertrophied facial muscles, causing them to become enlarged.
 This, in turn, can lead to a square jawline which tends to make female patients in particular appear more masculine.

 Bruxism is a common complaint often addressed by wearing a mouth guard overnight to help prevent clenching.
 Dentists who are also qualified aesthetics specialists, however, can offer a more comprehensive approach.
-This involves an injectable treatment commonly referred to as “masseter botox” – botulinum toxin injections in the masseter muscle – mouth guards and magnesium supplements, all of which can aid relaxation of the jaw.
+This involves an injectable treatment commonly referred to as “masseter botox” – botulinum toxin injections in the masseter muscle.

 Teeth play an integral role in facial ageing

 Our faces are divided into three areas: the upper face, mid-face and lower face.
 The upper and mid-face sections are generally considered home to classic signs of ageing.
 Think dynamic lines and nasolabial folds.
 Changes in the lower face can also be significantly ageing, even if they are less obvious.

 As we age, the fat pads in our face begin to lose volume and our skin begins to sag.
 Our teeth also wear down over time – a process which can be exacerbated by stress, as outlined above.
 This causes us to lose height in the lower face and the shorter the lower face gets, the older it can make us look, particularly when combined with this sagging.

 An inverted triangle is considered the optimal face shape in terms of having a youthful appearance.
 These signs of ageing in the lower face cause the jaw to square off, giving an older, more masculine look which can also give the appearance of weight gain.